directvt/vtm/doc/architecture.md

 - The new session is hosted in a forked and detached vtm process.
 - The session is tied to an operating system's named pipe coined from the creator's name (if no explicitly specified pipe name).
 - Only the session creator can access the session (for non-elevated users).
+- The regular user and the elevated user are different independent users creating different server sessions.
 - The session allows multiple access in real time.
 - The user can disconnect from the session and reconnect later.
 - Several independent sessions with different names can coexist.